Groups

-Many people assume that having the therapist’s undivided attention is preferable to being in a therapy group.
+Many people assume that having the therapist’s undivided attention is preferable to being in a group.
 That is certainly true for highly specific problems such as processing traumatic memories or complex relationship problems.
 But even so, there is always groundwork that needs to be laid first – acquiring a shared language, learning coping skills, and deepening self-awareness about the nature of the problem.
-And these can absolutely be done in a group setting with several added advantages.

 • So often chronic pain sufferers feel misunderstood and invalidated by their friends and family.
 It decreases shame when you discover others have the same struggles.